- Pro Video

 I know that you shoot with your wife now, but do you have another shooter or assistant with you?

 Sarah only came in last year; before that I shot on my own.
-One of the things were learned during the recession (of 2008) is that lots of photographers panicked and basically started offering everything and anything in order to get the work.
+One of the things we learned during the recession (of 2008) is that lots of photographers panicked and basically started offering everything and anything in order to get the work.
 First it was giving over the files, then 14-16 hours of coverage, then it was two or three photographers; you know, huge amounts of spending and time just to get the work.
 And with all the wedding photographers that have come into the industry, it has just made the pressure all the greater and the upshot is that brides are now expecting to have more than one photographer on their day.
 In twenty-odd years, it had never been a problem for me, but over the past, let’s say, two years, brides are almost insisting on two photographers.

 So we went down the road with the idea of getting a new photographer and went through some scenarios of trying to find someone who wouldn’t then try to take clients and start their own business.
 And Sarah has always done our printing and managed the albums and has handled and seen hundreds of thousands of my images.
 And she basically said, ‘Do you mind if I give it a go?’
 I gave her a camera, set it so she could almost point and shoot, and the images we got back were incredible; it was like she had been shooting for ten years.
 So, she’s been with me just over a year and her work keeps getting better and better.